Colgate "Soap" O'Leary. District Nine. Nov 18, 2011 2:51:07 GMT -5

 I'm not quite sure how that ended up as love, but you know.
 I understand nothing about love outside of family.

-I take mostly after my Dad, with the big nose and the height and the dark features.
+I take mostly after my Dad, with the big nose and the height and the weird features.
 I'm not sure what of my mom mostly stands out about me, but I love her more than anything.
 I love my entire family more than anything.
 Maybe it's her quiet nature, or her ability to take whatever life gives her and deal with it, but she is always a calming force in the house.
 No matter how stressed I am when I come home, she is always there to help.

 I'm not in school anymore.
 Most of my siblings are younger, too young to start working, and my parents needed help.
 We live in a small house that looks like it could fall over with a gust of wind.
-Between the eight of us we eat somewhat consistently, but sometimes we fall short.
+Between the eight of us sometimes eat consistently, but most times we fall short.
 Me and Mom and Dad all work, and that's why I'm not in school.
 For one, I'm eighteen.
 I'm almost too old to be in school anyways, and what can they teach me?
 I was never any good at math or physical education or the social skills they tried to shove at me.
 So I work.
 I am content.